vxl/vxl/contrib/brl/bseg/bstm_multi/README.md

 Multi-BSTM is still incomplete.
 The following needs to be done:

-- Basic processes for creating and managing scenes
-- Code & processes for conversion of BOXM2/BSTM scenes into Multi-BSTM
 - Code & processes for rendering
 - Benchmarks comparing performance to BSTM